minprog/programmeren-1/exercises/writing/linked/index.md

 To do this, implement an insertion method for a linked list in `insert`.
 Some basics are already there, such as the struct for `node` and a pointer to the head node.

-Note: it may be a good idea to first insert _any_ two numbers and test if your `printList` function works as intended.
+Note: it may be a good idea to first insert _any_ two numbers and test if your `print_list` function works as intended.